The simple 4-step approach called the W.A.R.T. Technique uses psychological strategies to help you get what you want without nagging.

 The last straw for me happened last week.

-I had come in to use the toilet between a workout I was doing outside in my bare feet.
-On my way back out, I inadvertently stepped on a couple of drops of water on the bathroom floor and my slightly dirty feet got slightly wet.
+On my way back out, I inadvertently stepped on a couple of drops of water on the bathroom floor.
+My slightly dirty feet got slightly wet.
 I then got the carpet slightly dirty when I stepped on it.

 She was right to be mad, but her nagging pissed me off just as much as my “thoughtlessness, carelessness, selfishness, and messiness” pissed her off.